 If true, the iPad Air 2 and iPad mini 4 would get left behind on iPadOS 13.
 The devices are powered by aging A8 and A8X processors.

 Most rumors have centered around iOS 14, but you can expect iOS 14 and iPadOS 14 to share a lot in common.
 Here’s what we’ve heard thus far.

 Apple is reportedly developing an Augmented Reality app, codenamed Gobi, that will let users gather more information about the world around them.
 The company is apparently testing integration at Apple Stores and Starbucks.

-The company’s new iPad Pros come with a LIDAR scanner that will likely leverage this application to deliver new AR experiences.
+The company’s 2020 iPad Pros come with a LIDAR scanner that will likely leverage this application to deliver new AR experiences.

 Apple’s new software will reportedly bring sophisticated mouse cursor support, a new PencilKit feature that will convert handwritten text via the Apple Pencil into typed text, improvements to the Maps app, and a new fitness app that will let users download guided workout videos.

 Find My app will reportedly get some upgrades including a new augmented reality mode and new location triggers including a new option to get an alert when someone doesn’t arrive at a location at a specific time of day.